yiwang/stjepang.github.io/_posts/2020-01-31-build-your-own-executor.md

 - [Propagate panics](https://github.com/async-rs/async-task/blob/master/examples/panic-propagation.rs#L64) — panics are re-thrown into the task that awaits the `JoinHandle<R>`.
 - [Output panics](https://github.com/async-rs/async-task/blob/master/examples/panic-result.rs#L39) — the `JoinHandle<R>` outputs [`std::thread::Result<R>`](https://doc.rust-lang.org/nightly/std/thread/type.Result.html).

 It’s easy to implement any kind of panic handling strategy you want.
-And it’s totally up to you to choose one!
+And it’s totally up to you to decide which one is best!

 ## How fast is this executor?